Thank you sponsors of the May 2019 event! See photos here!

-Rules meeting May 17, 2018 at 7pm with door prizes at Gomsrud Shelter.
+Rules meeting the evening before at 7pm with door prizes at Gomsrud Shelter.

 - $500 First Place for both walleye and pan fish total weight.

 - $2000 in total cash and door prizes.

 - Two person teams with entry fee of $50 per boat.

 - Payout will be 5 places for both walleye and pan fish.

 TOW Distributing ~ Minn Kota ~ Channel Inn ~ Fairmont Area Chamber ~ Fairmont Economic Development Authority ~ Hoek Outdoors ~ First Farmers & Merchants Bank ~ Martin County Star ~ Sommer Outdoors ~ Culligan Water Conditioning ~ Northland Auto & Marine ~ Fairmont Roofing

 This is a catch/release tournament.
 All fish should be kept alive for weigh-in and all teams are responsible for their catch.